 It’s a good idea to be on the same page with your family as to what you would do in case of an emergency.
 Review these concepts every few months as we all can be forgetful.

-□ instruct family members to turn on the radio for information
+- Instruct family members to turn on radio for information

-□ pick one out-of-state and one local friend/family member to call in a disaster
+- Pick one out-of-state and one local contact person to call in case of a disaster

 Here is a list of contact information it would be wise to have figured out ahead of time, and stored in a safe place.